Social Basket Case

 An experiment in emergent, participatory public art

-The installation has been installed as a 3-part installation series with the wonderful support of the Asian Art Museum and their Village Artist Corner artist residency program.
+The experimental sculpture was installed as a 3-part installation series with the Asian Art Museum and their Village Artist Corner artist residency program.

 The ways in which this sculpture is woven by the public reflect on how we as individuals deal with life's ups and downs.
-The giant "basket" is made of eight sections, each section having unique (and some profound) questions that various passersby may answer on their own by taking an unwoven strand of the basket and weaving it to their answer to the question.
+The giant "basket" is made of eight sections, each section having unique, and some reportedly profound, questions that various passersby may answer on their own by taking an unwoven strand of the basket and weaving it to their answer to the question.

 Yes, no, or maybe?

 How one answers helps weave the basket.

 As time goes by, answers and stories get woven and the emergent weaving of the basket reveals how people answer some questions the same (or not) and help visualize how we are not all alone in some challenges we face regarding our hopes, dreams, fears, and goals.